Bhagavad Gita Chapter 13 Verse 11 Meaning

 What is the main idea of Bhagavad Gita 13.11?

+At this point in Kshetra Kshetrajna Vibhaga Yoga, Krishna deepens His teaching on knowledge.
 Unswerving devotion to Me through the Yoga of non-separation, resorting to solitary places, and a distaste for the company of people.
-This verse emphasizes body and soul with clarity and purpose.
+The verse advances the dialogue by connecting abstract principle to the...

 How can I apply Bhagavad Gita 13.11 in daily life?